Italy with kids,

 Some links below are affiliate links — if you book or buy through them, NOE may earn a small commission at no extra cost to you.
 We only point you to what we actually used with our own family.

 Italy with little kids works best when you slow down.
-Our approach: book a comfortable home base, plan one thing a day, and leave room for the rest.
+We’ve been to Italy more times than we can count — including three months living in Tuscany with our two girls — and the same lesson holds every time: book a comfortable home base, plan one thing a day, and leave room for the rest.
 Here’s the whole plan — one week, how to stretch it to two, and the honest costs from Boston.

 Pick a home base, then let the place come to you